 We champion women leaders both within the Board and senior management team as well as at all levels of the organisation.
-During the year, 29% of our board was female, and following the departure of Raphael Queisser and Robert Cabell de Marcellus post year end, 40% of the board is female.
-At the date of this Annual Report and Accounts, at senior management level 27% are female (FY21: 36%) and our total workforce consists of 29% female employees (FY21: 29%).
+During the year, the Board included two female directors, representing between 29% and 40% of the total board.
+At the date of this Annual Report and Accounts, our workforce consists of 33% female employees (FY22: 29%).

-We also champion people from ethnic minorities and as at the date of this Annual Report and Accounts, one of the Directors on the Board comes from an ethnic minority background and our workforce consists of 21% (FY21: 24%) employees from an ethnic minority background.
+We also champion people from ethnic minorities and as at the date of this Annual Report and Accounts, one of the Directors on the Board comes from an ethnic minority background and our workforce consists of 23% (FY22: 21%) employees from an ethnic minority background.